 1. (1-2) God encourages Joshua and gives him instructions.

 c.
-Only its spoil and its cattle you shall take as booty for yourselves: God allows them to keep the spoil from the city of Ai.
-How foolish the sin of Achan seems now!
-He could have had all his heart desired if he only waited on the LORD for it.
+Only its spoil and its cattle you shall take as booty for yourselves: Graciously, God would allow Israel to keep spoil from the city of Ai.
+This makes the sin of Achan seem even more foolish and tragic.
+Had he obeyed God at Jericho, he could have received spoil from the battle at Ai.

 d.
-Lay an ambush for the city behind it: God gives Joshua a plan for conquering the city of Ai, and now he must follow it.
-When we need to regain the victory, we must follow God’s plan.
+Lay an ambush for the city behind it: God gave Joshua a plan for conquering the city of Ai.
+It was up to Joshua and the armies of Israel to follow God’s plan.

 2. (3-8) Plans made for an ambush upon Ai.

 a.
-Joshua chose thirty thousand mighty men of valor: This time Joshua did not send 3,000 men as before (Joshua 7:4).
-Now he sent 30,000 mighty men of valor.
-When we need to regain victory, we must use every resource, and the best resources for victory.
+Joshua chose thirty thousand mighty men of valor: In the first battle against Ai, Joshua sent only 3,000 soldiers (Joshua 7:4).
+For the second battle, he sent 30,000 mighty men of valor.
+Joshua obviously trusted in God but was also willing to use every resource and the best resources available to him.

 3. (9-10) Joshua stays with the people.

 Joshua therefore sent them out; and they went to lie in ambush, and stayed between Bethel and Ai, on the west side of Ai; but Joshua lodged that night among the people.
 Then Joshua rose up early in the morning and mustered the people, and went up, he and the elders of Israel, before the people to Ai.

 a.
 Joshua lodged that night among the people: Joshua was especially near his people during this crucial time of trying to regain victory.
 The people needed to know he was near, and they needed to follow his leadership.

 i.
 As an anticipation of Jesus Christ, Joshua was with his people even as Jesus promised to be with His people to the end of the age (Matthew 28:20).